State and Tribal Underground Storage Tanks Program (66.804)

 Examples of Funded Projects

-State and/or Tribal Governments' Grants funded projects include functions necessary for the development and/or implementation of a State or Indian underground storage tank (UST) program.
-Those functions that may be accepted for funding include the development and/or implementation of enforcement and inspection programs, outreach, and training.
+Fiscal Year 2016 UST prevention, detection, and compliance assistance agreements' funded projects include functions necessary for the development and/or implementation of a State or Indian underground storage tank (UST) program.
+Those functions included the development and/or implementation of enforcement and inspection programs, outreach, and training related to the underground storage tanks program.
+Specific examples of funded projects in FY 2016 are state inspections, enforcement, development of regulations, other program infrastructure, and to support direct tribal UST implementation programs.